 Flextime is a powerful tool for retention, with 80% of employees saying they’d stick around longer with flexible hours.
 Allowing employees to set their schedules shows trust and helps them balance their personal and professional lives, which boosts engagement and keeps morale high.

-According to AWI data, employees in ERGs are 34% more committed, and 20% less likely to job hunt.
+According to AWI’s engagement and retention report, employees in ERGs are 34% more committed, and 20% less likely to job hunt.
 ERGs create belonging, boost collaboration, and enhance retention.
 They’re also great for attracting top talent, showing employees their voices are heard and valued.

 Learning stipends let employees invest in their own growth.
 Offering funds for courses or conferences shows you care about their personal development.
 It’s a great way to motivate employees to keep learning, and it’s a win for both their career and your business.